Allison (novel series): Main characters

-Benedict first encounters Allison during a joint training session between Roxche and Sou Beil and is quite taken with her, inviting her to dine with the Sou Beil soldiers in broken Roxchean and later asking her to exchange letters as a couple.
-Though Allison rebuffs him, he still recognizes her when she and Wil are involved in the incident with Captain Graz's "Gang of Thugs", and pursues them himself with the intent of stopping them non-lethally.
-Defeated in a one-on-one dogfight, Benedict becomes their ally and defends them against his own, while agreeing to take the credit for their discovery.
-It is at this point that his life turns upside-down.
-Lauded as a hero for single-handedly ending the War, Benedict finds himself promoted to the youngest-ever Major in Sou Beil history, recognized wherever he goes, and the recipient of admiration and scorn from fawning women and jealous fellow soldiers, respectively.
-He views Allison and Wil as the true heroes of the ordeal, and considers all the attention an inconvenience, which he feels he does not deserve anyway.
-However, his second adventure with them leads to his meeting Fiona, who not only had never heard of him, but forces him into doing something actually heroic.
-The relationship he forges with her in the process proves to be a lasting one.

-Although he does not start out with much knowledge of Roxchean, Benedict studies hard and makes leaps in his command of the language over the course of the series.
-Nevertheless, he is prone to the occasional slip-up, and prefers to talk to Allison and Wil in Bezelese unless stealth warrants otherwise.
-At the very least, what he does know is enough for him to woo Fiona, who understands only Ikstovan and Roxchean.

 Media

 Light novels

 Allison began as a series of light novels written by Keiichi Sigsawa and drawn by Kouhaku Kuroboshi.
 The novels are published by MediaWorks under their Dengeki Bunko publishing label.
 There are three Allison novels, with the third split into two volumes.
 The first novel was released on March 10, 2002, and the final novel was published on May 10, 2004.
 The light novels have sold over one million copies.
 These novels were developed into the first thirteen episodes of the television adaptation Allison & Lillia.

 Visual novel

 A sound novel, with card game attributes, based on the series was released on December 7, 2006 in limited and regular editions by MediaWorks playable on the Nintendo DS.
-Allison is one of the few light novels originally published by MediaWorks that has been made into a sound novel under DS Dengeki Bunko, a section of MediaWorks which produces sound novels playable on the Nintendo DS based from light novels published under MediaWorks' Dengeki Bunko publishing label.
+Allison is one of the few light novels originally published by MediaWorks that has been made into a sound novel under DS Dengeki Bunko, a section of MediaWorks which produces sound novels playable on the Nintendo DS based on light novels published under MediaWorks' Dengeki Bunko publishing label.
 Allison was the first game produced under DS Dengeki Bunko, and the only others include Baccano!, Inukami!, and Iriya no Sora, UFO no Natsu.